Gain a qualification that is essential to every business and organisation, and build the skills you need to start a career with endless opportunity.

 National curriculum code: FNS40217

-On successful completion of the Certificate IV in Accounting and Bookkeeping, graduates will meet the minimum educational requirements to register as a BAS agent within Australia as prescribed by the Tax Practitioners Board (TPB) under the Tax Agent Services Act (2009).
+On successful completion of this course, you will meet the minimum educational requirements to register as a BAS agent within Australia as prescribed by the Tax Practitioners Board under the Tax Agent Services Act (2009).

 Current Year 12: Successful completion of Australian Year 12 or equivalent; or the Australian Senior VCAL Certificate.